-In order for the Church to carry out the goals of this ministry, the Catholic bishops of the United States have established principles which serve as the foundation from which Catholic education flows and which our schools are committed to pursue.
-They are:
+In order for the Church to carry out the goals of this ministry, the Catholic bishops of the United States have established nine Characteristics that define the deep Catholic identity of Catholic schools.

 Though Catholic theology recognizes parents as being primarily responsible for the education of their children, achievement of these principles is shared by faculty members, the parish, and the Diocese.

-The Catholic schools of the Diocese of Salina are committed to fostering an environment of support and co-ordination for Catholic schools, their principals, faculty and students.
+The Catholic schools of the Catholic Diocese of Salina are committed to fostering an environment of support and coordination for Catholic schools, their principals, faculty and students.
 It also seeks to maximize opportunities for quality education in a Catholic school setting.

 The schools of the Salina Diocese are accredited through the Kansas State Department of Education.View District Report Card